danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 ### File explorer
 Sometimes navigation crosses into the unknown and becomes more about discovery.
 This might happen when you've forgotten the name of a file, or you're working in a new directory, without any intuition for the structure.
 These are the times where you need a file explorer.

-Vim comes with a venerable plugin called [Netrw](https://vimhelp.org/pi_netrw.txt.html).
-It opens its own buffer in the split that is currently active. ["Oil and vinegar"](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/) is a classic read, which compares split explorers and project drawers.
+Vim comes with a directory explorer called [Netrw](https://vimhelp.org/pi_netrw.txt.html) (comparable to [dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) in Emacs).
+It opens its own buffer in the active split. ["Oil and vinegar"](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/) is a classic read, which compares split explorers and project drawers.
 I was convinced a long time ago and I haven't looked back.

-VSCode doesn't have anything comparable to Netrw, other than maybe breadcrumbs, which are a poor way to navigate a file system.
-I was also surprised to see that no-one had implemented anything like this as an extension either.
-So I decided to build one.
+VSCode doesn't have anything like Netrw.
+I was also surprised to see that no-one had implemented it as an extension either.
+I decided to build it myself.

 [Vsnetrw](https://github.com/danprince/vsnetrw) is the text-based split explorer that I made for VSCode.
-I use it extensively almost every day, making it my highest value personal project.
+I use it extensively every time I use VSCode, making it my highest value personal project.
 It supports a subset of Netrw's features (the _net_ component is absent), but for navigating, creating, deleting, and renaming files, it's a joy to use.

 ### Version control
 It's well established that [Magit](https://emacsair.me/2017/09/01/magit-walk-through/) is one of the "killer apps" for Emacs.
 I've even heard of Vim users who open Emacs purely to interact with Git.
-For a long time I used [vim-fugitive](https://github.com/tpope/vim-fugitive), but after spending a year in Emacs, the built-in VSCode source control panel just doesn't cut it.
+For a long time I used [vim-fugitive](https://github.com/tpope/vim-fugitive), and after spending a year in Emacs, the built-in VSCode source control panel just doesn't cut it.

 Thankfully, for that, there's [Edamagit](https://github.com/kahole/edamagit), a Magit implementation for VSCode.
 A Git buffer is only ever a <kbd>&lt;leader&gt;gg</kbd> away.